pawlikx/webScraping/README.md

 Implementation of downloading photos from Instagram in HD.

 ## Description
 Project includes Java application for downloading photos and JavaFX GUI.

+**Attention!**
-Attention!
-This project needs Chrome browser and Chrome WebDriver!
+- This project needs Chrome browser and Chrome WebDriver!
+- If you want only GUI, see: [InstaScraperGUI](https://github.com/SideCut13/InstaScraperGUI)
+- More info about project (in polish language): [Documentation](https://github.com/pawlikx/webScraping/blob/master/InstaScraper%20-%20dokumentacja.pdf)

 ## IDE
 - IntelliJ IDEA 2018.1.4